 Section 5.
 The chair of each committee shall present a plan of work to the board of directors for approval.
 Committees shall begin work under the direction and supervision of the Executive Committee until such time as the work plan is approved by the Board of Directors.

-Section 6.
-A person elected by a majority vote of the executive committee shall fill a vacancy occurring in any committee chair position for the unexpired term.

 Article XI – General Membership